What is Lyme disease?

 It is associated with a red ‘bulls-eye’ rash around the site of the bite but it’s important to know that not all cases of Lyme disease present this trademark rash.

-There is no vaccine against Lyme disease.
 If it is not treated quickly, there is a risk of developing chronic symptoms including meningitis, swelling of the joints, memory loss, face paralysis, numbness or limb pains, eye and heart problems.

 Lyme disease is a bacterial infection spread through the bite of an infected tick.
 It is a very serious condition which affects the nervous system